icaromx/icebergelifetime/README.md

 # icebergelifetime
-_Modified: Sep 9, 2020_
+_Modified: Sep 28, 2020_

 ## Intended use

 This code is to be used for the calculation of the electron lifetime at the ICEBERG test stand.
+There are two components to this code, one to create the ntuples to be used for doing the analysis.
+This involves using decoded iceberg files that include the calorimetry and track reconstruction data products.

+The second component is the actual analysis where the lifetime is calculated

 The code contains a LArSoft analyser module to be used to create a common ntuple(s) for the electron lifetime studies.